gsaujla/Robo-Advising/README.md

 # Robo-Advising

 Our strategy is market meet.
-We first filtered out invalid tickers, such as delisted stocks, stocks that are not in North America, and stocks that have too little volume.
-Then we calculated the correlations to the market indices and the beta value of each stocks.
-(After considering a couple more parameters such as ...)
-Finally, to decides the weighting of stocks in our portfolio, we ranked the stocks based on parameters described previously and gave the highest weighting to the tickers that ranked the highest.
-Additionally, we experiemented with a few possible portfolios, checked their return rates against the market (for the past weeks? months? years?), and outputted the portfolio that most closely resembled the market.
+We first filtered out invalid tickers, such as delisted stocks, stocks that are not in the US/Canada, and stocks that have too little volume.
+Then we took the historical prices of valid stocks and the two market indices (S&P 500 and the TSX 60) over the period from October 1, 2023 to November 22, 2024, in order to avoid volatility and stock market crash during Covid.
+Then we averaged the exchange rate over this time period and multiplied the market indicies and US stocks by that value to ensure all values are in CAD for future calculations.

+To select stocks, we calculated the beta and correlation values of each stock return, with respect to the returns of both stock indices.
+We then ranked the stocks based on how close the beta values are to 1 and how high their correlations with market indices are.
+The 24 stocks that ranked the highest were selected, thought not all of them will be bought

+To determine portfolio weighting,